8 Audience Targeting Strategies from Digital Marketing Experts

 Audience targeting strategies from the experts

-Now, here’s a closer look at eight strategies digital marketers are using to target their audiences.
+Now, here’s a closer look at eight audience targeting strategies used again and again by digital marketing experts.

 1. Expand reach with Google’s In-Market Audiences